Skip to content

 Symptoms of mild and moderate dehydration are dry mouth, muscle cramps, headache, thirst, dark yellow urine, and more.
 On the other hand, symptoms of severe dehydration include lack of energy, sleeplessness, sunken eyes and cheeks, and irritability.

-Drinking lots of water will help you lose weight because it helps you feel full longer.
-It also flushes out toxins from your body so you won’t be hungry all day long.
+Drinking lots of water will help you lose weight, allowing you to feel full longer.
+It also flushes out toxins from your body so you won’t be hungry all day.

-If you’re looking to lose weight fast, try drinking one glass of water before meals instead of eating right away.
+If you want to lose weight fast, drink one glass of water before meals instead of eating immediately.

 Plain water should be THE choice for daily hydration as part of a healthy lifestyle.

-Most people don’t realize how valuable water is, most people walk around dehydrated throughout the day and is a big cause of fatigue and brain fog.
+Most people don’t realize how valuable water is.
+They walk around dehydrated throughout the day, which can cause fatigue and brain fog.

-This brings up the next way to increase your energy levels and that’s by staying hydrated and drinking a lot more water.
-In fact, I get up every 60-90 minutes and move around and typically go drink a couple of cups of water as well.
+This brings up the following way to increase your energy levels: staying hydrated and drinking much more water.
+I get up every 60-90 minutes, move around, and drink several cups of water.

 If you exercise, dehydration also decreases strength, stamina, and endurance.

-During the day, you lose water through urine, sweat, and even breathing.
-So in order to stay hydrated, you need to drink enough water to compensate for this loss.
+During the day, you lose water through urine, sweat, and breathing.
+So, to stay hydrated, you need to drink enough water to compensate for this loss.

 Overhydration is the presence of an excessive amount of water in the body | Drink Water